 - Reddit: I’ve had some success using reddit to promote my articles.
 There is a financial planning group there you can submit to if you’re a personal finance blog.

 - Stumbleupon: Stumbleupon can be a good place to get some good rushes of traffic (which can be good for CPM ads), but it isn’t always lasting.
 A lot of times you’ll get a rush of traffic one day, and then the article that got all the attention will just die.
 Think of the stumble traffic as a supplement to twitter and facebook.

 One of the best things you can do when starting your blog is to network with other bloggers in your niche, and get their help in growing your blog.

 - Sign up for forums in your niche, actively comment: Sign up for as many forums in your niche as you can.
-If you're in the personal finance niche a few of the bigger forums include: (MBN Forums, Money Quantum, Wisebread Forums).
+If you’re in the personal finance niche one of the bigger ones is Rockstar Forums.
 When you sign up for the forums set up your signature so others can see your blog name and url.
-Don't actively spam the forum trying to get people to your site, but be a helpful user, engaging with people and if it's appropriate leaving a link to one of your posts.
-One of the biggest hooks of the forums for me is the great advice you'll get from other bloggers, and the occasional linkback.
+Don’t actively spam the forum trying to get people to your site, but be a helpful user, engaging with people and if it’s appropriate leaving a link to one of your posts.
+One of the biggest hooks of the forums for me is the great advice you’ll get from other bloggers, and the occasional linkback.
 It can also lead to great guest posting opportunities.

 - Comment on other blogs in your niche: A great way to get to know other bloggers and get them to link to your site is to regularly comment on other blogs.
 Bloggers love getting comments, and if you take the time to add some valuable comments to their pages, a lot of them will reciprocate, and think of you when giving out links.
 This works especially well on more popular blogs.
 I will usually try to comment on 10-15 other blogs per day.